carbon-language/carbon-lang/clang/docs/ThinLTO.rst

 ThinLTO supports fast incremental builds through the use of a cache, which currently must be enabled through a linker option.

-- gold (as of LLVM r279883):
+- gold (as of LLVM 4.0):
   ``-Wl,-plugin-opt,cache-dir=/path/to/cache``
 - ld64 (support in clang 3.9 and Xcode 8):
   ``-Wl,-cache_path_lto,/path/to/cache``
-- lld (as of LLVM r296702):
+- ELF lld (as of LLVM 5.0):
   ``-Wl,--thinlto-cache-dir=/path/to/cache``
+- COFF lld (as of LLVM 6.0):
+  ``/lldltocache:/path/to/cache``

 Cache Pruning
 -------------

 To help keep the size of the cache under control, ThinLTO supports cache pruning.
-Cache pruning is supported with ld64 and ELF lld, but currently only ELF lld allows you to control the policy with a policy string.
+Cache pruning is supported with ld64 and ELF and COFF lld, but currently only ELF and COFF lld allow you to control the policy with a policy string.
 The cache policy must be specified with a linker option.

-- ELF lld (as of LLVM r298036):
+- ELF lld (as of LLVM 5.0):
   ``-Wl,--thinlto-cache-policy,POLICY``
+- COFF lld (as of LLVM 6.0):
+  ``/lldltocachepolicy:POLICY``

 A policy string is a series of key-value pairs separated by ``:`` characters.
 Possible key-value pairs are: